Stavrovouni Monastery: Recent history

 The records suggest that the monastery had no monks for a period roughly between the 16th and the 19th century, a time when the Turks ruled the island.
-The monastery was abandoned from 1571, however, some hermits continued to live there.
+The monastery was abandoned from 1571; however, some hermits continued to live there.
 This fact was mentioned by Russian monk and pilgrim, Vasil Grigorovich-Barsky in the first half of the 18th century.
-At the end of the 19th century, Elder Dionysios A' moved to Stavrovouni from Mount Athos in 1889, and the monastery was in operation again.
+At the end of the 19th century, Elder Dionysios I moved to Stavrovouni from Mount Athos in 1889, and the monastery was in operation again.
 In 1890, three more Cypriot monks, again from Mount Athos, joined him at Stavrovouni: Fathers Varnavas – who would become the next Abbot – and his two brothers Kallinikos and Gregorios.

 Following that, new monks entered the monastery, which grew larger and larger and soon became the spiritual center of the island of Cyprus.
 The monastery grew so much during the mid-20th century that it was in a position where it was able to send monks to other ruined monasteries to help their growth.
 For example, monks from Stavrovouni moved to the Monastery of Panagia Trooditissa in Troodos and created a new group.
 Other monks attempted to move to, and revive, the Monastery of Saint John the Baptist in Mesa Potamos in Limassol.

 Most recent Abbots

-Elder Dionysios A' served as the first Abbot until 1902, and then Elder Varnavas took over.
+Elder Dionysios I served as the first Abbot until 1902, and then Elder Varnavas took over.
 The most recent Abbots are: